statisticalbiotechnology/bibook/bibook/phylogenetics/introduction/intro.md

 ## Molecular evolution and speciation

 First a few words about evolution.
 A population is a group of organisms of the same species occupying a particular space at a particular time (although there is some variation to the definition).
-Mutations continually introduce new variants (mainly substitutions, but also deletions, insertions and structural variants) into a population. **Natural selection** changes the frequencies of variants that affect reproductive success, while **genetic drift** changes frequencies by chance, especially in small populations.
+Mutations continually introduce new variants (mainly point mutations, but also deletions, insertions and structural variants) into a population. **Natural selection** changes the frequencies of variants that affect reproductive success, while **genetic drift** changes frequencies by chance, especially in small populations.
 A new variant may disappear or become **fixed**, meaning that it eventually occurs in every member of the population.

 When gene flow between two populations is reduced, mutations that arise may become fixed independently in each population.
 The populations consequently accumulate different substitutions.
 Selection can promote divergence when the populations experience different environments, while drift can produce divergence even without an adaptive difference.
-If reproductive isolation develops (the populations cannot cross breed and produce reproductive offspring), the populations form separate species.
+If reproductive isolation develops (the populations can no longer interbreed and produce fertile offspring), the populations form separate species.

 Descendant species inherit most of their DNA from their common ancestral population.
 Shared and differing characters in modern sequences therefore contain an incomplete signal of their shared history.
 Phylogenetic methods use this signal to infer where evolutionary lineages diverged.